mail2sada/Golang-Batch2/01_Overview/README.md

     Go has 2 components, go compiler and editor.
     Go compiler can be downloaded from the official site. (https://go.dev/doc/install)

-    We can use any of the editors Visual Studio Code, Notepad, etc. Visal Studio Code comes with lot of extensions and it is easy to use. https://code.visualstudio.com/docs/setup/mac
+    We can use any of the editors Visual Studio Code, Notepad, etc. Visual Studio Code comes with lot of extensions and it is easy to use. https://code.visualstudio.com/docs/setup/mac

     On successful installation of visual studio code, need to install go extension for visual studio code this will enable auto complete, auto format, etc.